maxpetul/C3X/README.txt

  - Buildings can be set as prerequisites for unit production
  - Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution
  - Option to modify rules for retreat eligibility
+  - ** Can allow defensive retreat on water tiles
  - AI two-city start
  - Remove cap on turn limit
  - Option to strengthen forbidden palace decorruption effect to match the palace's